 Farm shops and other retailers

-Another great place to get local produce from is from one of The New Forest’s farm shops.
-You’ll find the following farm shops in The New Forest area:
+Another great place to get local produce is from one of the New Forest’s farm shops.
+You’ll find the following farm shops in the New Forest area:

 So what’s stopping you?
 Come and sample the wide range of food and drink available in the New Forest.
-You can even sample a New Forest breakfast at many of our local B&Bs, hotels and inns or with a welcome pack on a arrival in one of our self-catering properties.
+You can even sample a New Forest breakfast at many of our local B&Bs, hotels and inns or with a welcome pack on arrival in one of our self catering properties.

 Take a look at the listings below giving you details of some of the places you can purchase our local fare and why not buy a Go New Forest Card, saving you money off places to eat, shop, visit and much more?!